openrecord/vinyl/product/readme.md

 - Songs disappear after 30 days.

 Listeners want a music service that enables them to easily collect and discover good music.

-## Problems with current music services
-- Good music is spread across different services

-## Goal
-To build an open source music service that:
-- Enable music collection from across multiple platforms

-## Features
-- Remove interruptions from music playback
-- Free

-## Assumptions
-- People won't want to log in
--

 ## User Groups